 Early Origins of the Heele family

-Devon where they held a manor in the parish of Bradninch.
+The surname Heele was first found in Devon where they held a manor in the parish of Bradninch.
 One of the first on record was Roger De la Heale who was lord of Heale, temp.
 Henry III.
-CITATION[CLOSE]

 Early History of the Heele family